ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref/message-def.rst

   "ElapsedTimeFromDataRead":35994
   }

-The meaning of the fields is:
+This is the meaning of the parameters in the output message:

 - **ExecutionTime and EventDate** – time the output message was emitted.
 - **TxnId** – transaction identifier associated with